gadtfly/bloccit-rails-4/README.md

-# Bloc Reddit
+# Bloccit - a Reddit Clone

-Tutorial app to teach the core concepts of Rails.
+This app is the product of a tutorial which explains the core concepts of Rails 4.

 ## Setup